40 Medium Dog Breeds to Fit Any Family

 Swedish lapphund

 Swedish lapphunds are sweet dogs that love spending time with their people.
 This breed is playful and energetic, and provided they are getting their exercise and enrichment needs met, they do have a definite on-and-off switch, says Ellis.
 “They are a dog that does relax versus some of these high-drive working dogs that are constantly on,” she says.
 You’ll need to channel their herding instincts appropriately to prevent nipping or chasing.
-But Lappies are eager to please and highly trainable.
+But lappies are eager to please and highly trainable.

-Keep in mind that they’re not the right fit for families that are out of the house for long stretches, Ellis says.
+Keep in mind that they’re not the right fit for families that are out of the house for long stretches, Ellis adds.
 She explains that they are a barky breed prone to having separation anxiety, and it’s good to work on slowly introducing them to short periods of alone time from a young age.

 Breed overview